Twins vs. Phillies Player Props Betting Odds

-Player prop odds are among the many ways to wager on the Philadelphia Phillies-Minnesota Twins matchup at Citizens Bank Park on Friday at 7:05 PM ET.
+Player props are listed for Carlos Correa and Bryson Stott, among others, when the Minnesota Twins visit the Philadelphia Phillies at Citizens Bank Park on Saturday at 6:05 PM ET.

 Bet on this matchup or its props with BetMGM!